sandeep45/sandeep45.github.io/_posts/2020-03-17-rails_like_scope_methods_in_objection_nodejs.md

 select "labels".* from "labels" where "name" like "A%" order by "id" DESC limit 1
 ```

-## Class method on Label
+## Approach 2: Class method on Label

-A regular static method on label class.
+A regular static method on Label class.
 We can have this method return the last record:

 ```
 Label.last = () => {